Prince Arthur, Duke of Connaught and Strathearn: Governor General of Canada

-Prince Arthur and his viceregal party visit the Valcartier military base in 1914.
+Arthur and his viceregal party visited the Valcartier military base in 1914.

 In 1914, the First World War broke out, with Canadians called to arms against Germany and Austria-Hungary.
 Arthur maintained a wider role in the empire— for instance, from 1912 until his death, serving as Colonel-in-Chief of the Cape Town Highlanders Regiment— but the Connaughts remained in Canada after the beginning of the global conflict, Arthur emphasising the need for military training and readiness for Canadian troops departing for war, and giving his name to the Connaught Cup for the Royal North-West Mounted Police, to encourage pistol marksmanship for recruits.
 He was also active in auxiliary war services and charities and conducted hospital visits.
 Though well intended, upon the outbreak of the war, Arthur immediately donned his field marshal's uniform and went, without advice or guidance from his ministers, to training grounds and barracks to address the troops and to see them off before their voyage to Europe.
 This was much to the chagrin of Prime Minister Robert Borden, who saw the Prince as overstepping constitutional conventions.
 Borden placed blame on the military secretary, Edward Stanton (whom Borden considered to be "mediocre"), but also opined that Arthur "laboured under the handicap of his position as a member of the royal family and never realised his limitations as Governor General."
 At the same time, the Duchess of Connaught worked for St John Ambulance, the Red Cross, and other organisations to support the war cause.
 She was also Colonel-in-Chief of the Duchess of Connaught's Own Irish Canadian Rangers battalion, one of the regiments in the Canadian Expeditionary Force, and Princess Patricia also lent her name and support to the raising of a new Canadian army regiment— Princess Patricia's Canadian Light Infantry.

 His term as Canada's Governor General ended in 1916.

-Following the war, Arthur commissioned in memory of Canada's fallen a stained glass window which is located in St. Bartholomew's Church, Ottawa, which the family attended regularly.
+Following the war, in memory of Canada's fallen, Arthur commissioned a stained glass window in St. Bartholomew's Church, Ottawa, which the family attended regularly.